rewbycraft/AerIRC/docs/tutorial.md

 TIP: If you go with the latter approach; the handler types are all traits, you can implement multiple ones in the same class as long as their message-types don't clash.

+##Going forward from this tutorial
+I have now shown you the basic principle of AerIRC.

+Where to go from here?

+* Look up the scaladoc for IRCChannel.handlers and IRCNetwork.handlers to see what all you can hook into in the way demonstrated above.
+* Take a look at the handler IRCNetwork.handlers.preJoins.
+This handler allows you to get the channel object before any other event is fired at it, allowing you to hook into channel events.
+Very handy.